Eric Haase Player Props: Tigers vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.48 team ERA ranks 21st among all league pitching staffs.
+- The Angels' 4.48 team ERA ranks 20th among all MLB pitching staffs.

-- In his last time out on Wednesday, July 19, the left-hander went 7 1/3 innings against the New York Yankees, allowing one earned run while surrendering two hits.
+- In his last time out -- in relief on Saturday -- the right-hander threw 6 1/3 innings against the Pittsburgh Pirates, giving up five earned runs while surrendering six hits.

-- The 26-year-old has amassed an ERA of 4.26, with 7.5 strikeouts per nine innings, in 17 games this season.
-Opponents are batting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.